 - What do you want to get out of therapy?

-Questions to ask the therapist
+Questions to ask a therapist in a consultation

 - Can you tell me a little about your practice?

 - What is your general philosophy/approach to helping?

 - What is your experience working with clients with my background, culture, and/or experiences?

 - Do you have experience working with clients who have similar concerns to me?

 - Which therapy approach do you use, and how can it help me achieve my goals?

 - How active are you during a session?
 Should I expect you to lead?

 - How do you decide therapeutic goals and how do you decide when they are completed?